 - One set of 3 view drawings showing the vehicle from the front, top, and side. - A schematic of the high voltage wiring showing the wiring between the major components.
-(There is no need to detail the internals of the major components.) - A wiring diagram superimposed on a top view of the vehicle showing the locations of all major high voltage components and the routing of high voltage wiring.
+(See section 4.10) - A wiring diagram superimposed on a top view of the vehicle showing the locations of all major high voltage components and the routing of high voltage wiring.